Why a brand newsroom?

 SEO Guidelines for content creation

 SEO, or Search Engine Optimization, is about writing your content in a way that makes it easy for Google to understand and index it.
-In fact, SEO is so important that we have a whole ebook dedicated to it - but here are some quick and dirty tips for now, which will come in handy if one of your newsroom goals is to increase traffic.
+In fact, SEO is so important that we have a whole newsroom management system guide(ebook) dedicated to it – but here are some quick and dirty tips for now, which will come in handy if one of your newsroom goals is to increase traffic.

 Action